autoboat-vt/autoboat_docs/docs/getting_started/installing_microros.md

-# <p style="text-align: center;"> Installing µROS </p>
+# <p style="text-align: center;"> Installing MicroROS </p>

-To create a layer of protection between Jetson and high voltages, we use an RP2040 microcontroller, which communicates via a serial connection.
-Luckily, we are able to extend our software infrastructure to it through the µROS platform.
-What it does is runs nodes directly on the microcontroller, and then allows them to publish and listen on topics through the USB serial connection.
+To create a layer of protection between Jetson and high voltages, and extend the number of GPIO pins we have access to, we use an RP2040 microcontroller, which communicates via a serial connection.
+Luckily, we are able to extend our software infrastructure to it through the microros platform.
+It runs nodes directly on the microcontroller, and then allows them to publish and listen on topics through the USB serial connection.
 Due to resource-restricted nature of the microcontrollers, the code is written in C and many of the principles when writing nodes for Jetson are inapplicable.

-To install µROS on your machine, navigate to `/src/microros/` and run the following command.
+To install microros on your machine, navigate to `/src/microros/` and run the following command.
 Note that the installation will take approximately 5 GB:

 ```sh
 	bash microros_setup.sh